exercism/blog/posts/hello-world-machine.md

 #### The Curry

-Oh oh, some parts of the machine is in maintenance mode.
-It forgot the greeting  message and now can only accept part by part back.
+Oh oh, some parts of the machine are in maintenance mode.
+ It forgot the greeting message and can now only accept the message part by part.

 ```python
 def hello(greet: str):